|Random Old Ads!|

 GRAPHICS / SOUND

 The BBC Micro (and Acorn Electron) version plays and looks great considering the computer's hardware limitations.
 This version offers plenty of colors (up to 16 using the 8 physical palette colors + flashing versions of the physical 8).
-The game looks much better than the Sinclair Spectrum (ZX) version but inferior to the CPC and C64 in terms of colors and level design.
+The game looks much better than the Sinclair Spectrum (ZX) in terms of colors and level design.
 I was very impressed with the nicely animated sprites, a great feature for a BBC Micro game.
 I also liked the sound effects as well plus the main menu music tune.

 BBC Micro / Acorn Electron